 3. WHAT DOES YOUR WEBSITE SAY ABOUT YOU AND YOUR BUSINESS?

 Go through every inch of your website with a fine tooth comb.
 Are there any parts that are lacking confidence?
-Are there any elements that are contradicting something else – like saying you’re “luxury” and then saying that you’re “affordable” when it comes to pricing.
+Are there any elements that are contradicting something else – like saying you’re “luxury” and then saying that you’re “affordable” when it comes to pricing?
 These things might not seem like a big deal, but they are, especially when a potential client is getting to know you through your website.
-Fix these little things (or get a professional to help you) and you’ll start to see more conversions from visits on your site.
+Fix these little things (or get a professional to help you) and you’ll start to see more conversions from visits to your site.

 4. HOW MANY PEOPLE DO YOU REACH OUT TO ON A DAILY BASIS?

 It’s a big mistake many interior designers, and entrepreneurs in general, make – they believe that if you “build a website, they will come!”
 This couldn’t be further from the truth.
 So much of getting the clients you need really comes down to nothing more than old-fashioned hard work.
 If you’re not reaching out to potential clients every day and make them a proposal, then you’re missing out on clients.
 Guaranteed.

 While I’d love to tell you that getting more clients is super sexy and super easy, the truth is that there’s a lot of hard work involved, a lot of long hours, and a lot of testing.
 But, once you do start getting more clients to your design business, you’ll begin to notice that everything begins to snowball.
 The more work you do, the more referrals you get, and the more clients that will come knocking at your door.
 Put the hustle in now to attract more clients, and your business will grow.

 And, remember, you don’t have to do it alone.
 Getting people in your corner early on is one of the smartest things you can do to ensure your design business’s success.